phucvu-nyu/Covid-19-GDP-and-Healthcare-worker/README.md

 # Covid-19-GDP-and-Healthcare-worker
 This project use common library (dplyp, tidyverse, ggplot)in R  to look at the incidence and mortality rate of Covid-19 in each state with different GDP per capita and the ratio of people per healthcare worker.
-Spoiler: they are associated with each other
+Spoiler: they are associated with each other.
+Check out the pdf for a knitted version!